New Economic System: Background

 The New Economic System was launched in the first half of 1963 in East Germany by its leader Walter Ulbricht.
-Its goal was to stabilize the ruling regime by demonstrating the GDR’s competitiveness with the West German economic miracle.
+Its goal was to stabilize the ruling regime by demonstrating the GDR's competitiveness with the West German economic miracle.
 Ulbricht tried achieving higher economic growth by introducing very limited free market elements into the existing Stalinist state-plan model.
 Due to ideological reasons, the NES was never fully implemented, did not generate the expected results, and after 1967-68 was reorganized into the new Economic System of Socialism, which caused even more disruptions to the rigid socialist economy.
 It was ended by the SED's conservative wing in late 1970/early 1971 with the removal of Walter Ulbricht from power by Erich Honecker.

-Following the end of World War II, the SED established a moderate economic policy, but according to historian Paul Sanderson there was an abrupt turning point in September 1948, when the SED went from a "mass political party" to a Marxist-Leninist party, which implemented "a drastic change in the socio-economic policy of the SED."
+Following the end of World War II, the SED established a moderate economic policy, but according to historian Paul Sanderson there was an abrupt turning point in September 1948, when the SED went from a "mass political party" to a Marxist–Leninist party, which implemented "a drastic change in the socio-economic policy of the SED."

 Ulbricht embarked on the reform course not because he had suddenly become a reformer, but because he was desperately looking for a way to stabilize his regime.
 The old Stalinist Walter Ulbricht was not a natural reformer, after all, he himself had created the five-year plan system.
 Neither the first two five-year plans, nor the forced collectivization of 1960 had delivered the expected results.
-The first five-year plan was changed in spring-summer 1953 when the New Course was introduced and altered after the suppression of 17 June uprising in East Germany.
+The first five-year plan was changed in spring-summer 1953 when the New Course was introduced and altered after the suppression of the 17 June uprising in East Germany.
 Due to increasing problems, the second five-year plan was transformed into the seven-year plan (1958-1965), which was more or less abandoned in 1961 and from then on planning was influenced by the NES and ESS.

 The growing problems in the economy (food and other shortages) were creating political problems, like the mass exodus to the West.
 These were partially solved by erecting the Berlin Wall.